CesarAGonz/lambda-numberFrequency/README.md

 - Accepts an array of numbers as input in a simple API request.
 - Returns the most frequent number and its occurrence count in **JSON**.
 - Easily integratable into existing applications via REST API.
+- Can be executed locally for testing and debugging purposes.

 ## API Endpoint